esnet/gdg/website/content/docs/gdg/faq.md

 ### I don't like GDG because of: A, B, C... what else can I use

- - Recently Grafana released an official tool to manage resources: https://github.com/grafana/grafanactl
+ - [Grafanactl](https://github.com/grafana/grafanactl) Recently Grafana released an official tool to manage resources.
  - [Grizzly](https://github.com/grafana/grizzly/) Prior version of GrafanaCTL

 Know of any others?
 Create a PR and add it to the list